MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender/advanced-hunting-query-builder.md

 ![hunting icon](../../media/guided-hunting/load-sample-queries-1.png)

-if you have previously selected a domain, the list of available sample queries changes accordingly.
+If you have previously selected a domain, the list of available sample queries changes accordingly.

 ![hunting icon](../../media/guided-hunting/load-sample-queries-2.png)